chef-boneyard/chef-web-docs-2016/includes_supported_platforms/includes_supported_platforms_ohai.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following table lists the supported platforms for the |chef client|:
+The following table lists the supported platforms for |ohai|:

 .. list-table::
    :widths: 280 60 60 100